2023 Best Value Biological & Biomedical Sciences Graduate Certificate Schools in the New England Region

 Full Biological & Biomedical Sciences at Harvard University Report

-Out of the 8 schools in the New England Region that were part of this year’s ranking, University of Massachusetts - Lowell landed the # 2 spot on the list.
-UMass Lowell is a fairly large public school located in the suburb of Lowell.
+A rank of #2 on this year’s list means University of Massachusetts - Lowell is a great value for biological and biomedical sciences students working on their graduate certificate.
+UMass Lowell is a large public school located in the large suburb of Lowell.

 Out-of-state tuition fees for graduate students at UMass Lowell are $26,990 per year.

-Full Biological & Biomedical Sciences at University of Massachusetts - Lowell Report
+Read full report on Biological & Biomedical Sciences at University of Massachusetts - Lowell

 The average tuition and fees for an out-of-state graduate students at UVM are $33,246 a year.